 Education and Professional Experience

 Mary completed a Master of Arts degree at the University of Glasgow in French and German with psychology and moral philosophy.
 She followed this with a Bachelors degree in law.
-After graduation she practised as a solicitor and Advocate.
-For the next 13 years Mary worked in Scotland and at the European Commission in Brussels.
-She then undertook post graduate work at the University of Cambridge and became a tutor there for many years.
+After graduation she practised as a solicitor and Advocate for the next 13 years in Scotland and for 5 years at the European Commission in Brussels.
+She then undertook post graduate work at the University of Cambridge and became a tutor there for 10 years.
 In 2012 Mary returned to the Faculty of Advocates, Scottish Bar, to refresh her court craft.
 In 2014 she went non-practising to set up the The Reward Foundation.
 She remains a member of the College of Justice and Faculty of Advocates.

 The Reward Foundation